-In 2019, approximately 4837 undergraduate and 320 graduate students were enrolled at the State University of New York College at Old Westbury.
-As of September of 2019, approximately 784 undergraduate students of Old Westbury resided in residence halls on the campus.
-An additional 327 students of NYIT resided in residence halls on the campus.
-The College has twelve residence halls in use, six of which are used exclusively by New York Institute of Technology.
+In 2020, approximately 4739 undergraduate and 348 graduate students were enrolled at the State University of New York College at Old Westbury.
+As of September of 2020, due to the COVID-19 pandemic, there were no residential students were on campus.
+The College had 14 residence halls in use.
 The College's facilities include a Student Union, Campus Center, Natural Science Building, and the Clark Center recreation venue.
+However, in 2020, the Clark Center was used to house via COVID vaccination site.
 In September 2012 a new 147,000 gross square foot LEED Certified energy efficient Academic Building was opened which houses a majority of the academic programs at the College.
-The College employs approximately 175 full-time faculty, 3 part-time faculty, and 206 adjunct faculty members.
-Presently, the College offers a total of twenty-one (21) master's degree programs, including but not limited to accounting, forensic accounting, taxation, liberal studies, mental health counseling, literacy education, childhood education, and 12 graduate programs in adolescence education.
+The College employs approximately 174 full-time faculty, 2 part-time faculty, and 193 adjunct faculty members.
+Presently, the College offers a total of 25 master's degree programs, including but not limited to accounting, forensic accounting, taxation, liberal studies, mental health counseling, literacy education, childhood education, and 12 graduate programs in adolescence education.